Updated: 14 July 2020 – we’ll update this article with information as it comes in.

 While you’ll still owe Income Tax and National Insurance on any money you get through the SEISS, it’s a grant rather than a loan.
 This means you won’t need to pay it back.

-On 29 May Rishi Sunak announced an extension to the scheme.
-If you were eligible for the first payment, you'll be able to claim for a second and final SEISS payment.
+Rishi Sunak announced the extension to the SEISS on 29 May.
+If you were eligible for the first payment, you'll be able to claim for this second and final SEISS payment.
 The second payment will be 70 per cent of three months' average monthly trading profits, capped at £6,570.

 You’ll need to have a tax return for 2018-19.
 If you haven’t yet filed yours, you have until 23 April 2020 to do so.